albertoalegria/android-google-plus-omniauth-tutorial/README.md

 - Remember that we want to request a one-time code, which will then be used by our rails server.
 To do so, we will need to specify which server we want to grant our server an access to the user's Google+ informations.
 That means we need to register a web application client in the [Google console](https://console.developers.google.com) under the same project than our installed application.

-	At this point, the **Identifiers** section of your project's [Google console](https://console.developers.google.com) should look like this :
+	At this point, the *identifiers* section of your project's [Google console project identifiers](https://console.developers.google.com) should look like this :

 	![Installed application](google-console.png)